Shubh9026/Tool_Human_transcribed_analysis/README.md

 ### 1️⃣ Create & Activate a Virtual Environment
 It is **highly recommended** to run this project inside a virtual environment.

+## You can also Run this using docker.

 ```bash